Peter Hößl

 Peter Hößl (10 July 1940 – April 2022) was a German serial killer who murdered at least four people in Munich district between 1956 and 1982.

 Hößl was first convicted in 1958 as a juvenile for the murder of a pre-teen boy, but freed after a year of youth detention.
 In 1962, he received a life sentence for killing two men in separate incidents, remaining in custody for 19 years before he was released on parole.
-He was again convicted of murder in 1983, after which he remained incarcerated until his death in 2022.
+Hößl was again convicted of murdering a second boy in 1983, after which he remained incarcerated until his death in 2022.

 Biography

 Early life

 Hößl was born to wealthy parents in Munich, as the son of a millionaire furniture businessman.
 After finishing mandatory schooling, Hößl undertook a business education, as he was expected to take over the company as an adult.
 He stole several thousand Deutsche Mark from his father's finances to buy a rifle, which he secretly took out for shooting in empty fields.
 Psychologists at Hößl's final murder trial stated that his fascination with firearms had a "strong sexual component".